 Adrian Boaru is the founder and actual General Manager of Briliant Technologies, leader technology company for various industries.
 Even from the start his vision has been to develop client oriented software solutions integrated with special hardware components in order to deliver key turn solutions for the focused verticals.
 After 15 years of continuous evolution, Briliant Technologies has become market leader in various sectors like Medical (Hospitals, Specialty Clinics and Dentists), SPA and Leisure (SPA Clinics, Sport Centers and Beauty Saloons), HoReCa (Hotel, Restaurant and Catering), Fleet Management (GPS Monitoring), Custom Solutions (Automation, Security, Parcel Lockers, RFID Lockers, RFID Pickup Boxes, etc.) and continues to develop new high tech projects for the European market.

-The leader of the courier companies in Romania for the past 8 years, FAN Courier started its history in 1998, when the three Romanian entrepreneurs, Felix Patrascanu, Adrian Mihai and Neculai Mihai dreamt of turning the new formed company into the greatest provider of courier services in Romania.
+The leader of the courier companies in Romania, FAN Courier started its history in 1998, when the three Romanian entrepreneurs, Felix Patrascanu, Adrian Mihai and Neculai Mihai dreamt of turning the new formed company into the greatest provider of courier services in Romania.
 The plan became reality in 2006 and since then FAN Courier has been Gladly, Anywhere from the first place.
 Strategic thinking, plenty of dedication and consistent investments every year have equally contributed to building up what FAN Courier represents today: a solid company, esteemed and recognised as leader of the courier services providers in Romania.

 As a leading provider of standard and express parcel services DPD operates day in day out on behalf of thousands of satisfied customers.
 DPD Romania is part of the international DPD network and has a strong expertise on the Romanian domestic market.
 DPD is an international company that employs more than 22,000 people in more than 500 depots and agencies in above 40 countries.